Hero Background

 Ask your agent for advice on what you should do

-If you are working with a successful, experienced agent chances are, you won't be reading this article.
-But if you are getting anxious at the time your property has been on the market you do need to say something.
+If you're working with a successful, experienced agent, chances are you won't be reading this article.
+But if you're getting anxious at the time your property has been on the market, then you do need to say something.

 Assess whether you have picked the right time to sell